 Sydney Airport is Australia’s busiest airport.
-In 2016 the airport was used by 43 million passengers – an average of more than 114,000 passengers each day.
+In 2017 the airport was used by 43.3 million passengers.

 Our airport is located about 8km south of Sydney’s CBD and has convenient transport to the city by both road and rail.
 Efficient airports are vitally important to Australia’s national prosperity, facilitating international trade and community.
 They are an essential part of the transport networks that all successful modern economies rely on.
 There are three passenger terminals at Sydney Airport.

 This is Australia’s gateway terminal, handling 14.9 million passengers a year.

 This terminal is used by domestic and regional airlines including Jetstar, Virgin Australia, Regional Express and Tigerair.

 This terminal is operated by Qantas and used for Qantas domestic and Qantaslink regional flights.